-The primary goal of our residents is developing the knowledge base, surgical skills, clinical acumen and research skills to be successful in a career in otolaryngology.
-To that end, we provide an environment and clinical experience, which allows professional growth to occur.
+The primary goal for trainees in the Otolaryngology Residency is developing the knowledge base, surgical skills, clinical acumen and research skills to be successful in a career in otolaryngology.
+To that end, the program provides an environment and clinical experience that allows professional growth to occur.

-Our Otolaryngology Residency provides the full spectrum of clinical exposure, with focus on head and neck oncology, pediatric otolaryngology, otology, facial plastics and reconstructive surgery, maxillofacial trauma, laryngology, sinonasal and allergic disease, and endocrine surgery.
+The Otolaryngology Residency provides the full spectrum of clinical exposure, with focus on head and neck oncology, pediatric otolaryngology, otology, facial plastics and reconstructive surgery, maxillofacial trauma, laryngology, sinonasal and allergic disease and endocrine surgery.

 Residents are expected to be dedicated to the ideals of residency training, with emphasis on the balance of self-directed and facilitated learning, combined with diligence in the execution of patient care responsibilities.

 Why Choose Penn State Otolaryngology?

 - The program is based on two inpatient facilities, Penn State Health Milton S. Hershey Medical Center and Penn State Health Children’s Hospital, with integrated services.
 Outpatient experience is obtained through the University Physicians Center on campus, as well as at off-site outpatient clinics.

 - Operative experience is primarily at Hershey Medical Center, but outpatient surgical experiences occur through other SurgiCenters.

 - Call responsibilities are for Hershey Medical Center emergency room and inpatient consults, as well as inpatient otolaryngology patients.
 Residents usually take call from home, at the discretion of the program director.
 Typically, call schedules are maintained at every fourth night.
 The program is compliant with current ACGME requirements for resident work hours.